 5. Flat country

 Denmark is a flat country.
-As I read, its average height is above the sea of 31 metres.
-The article also said that the highest natural point is Møllehøj, at 170.86 metres.
+As I read, its average height is above the sea of 31 meters.
+The article also said that the highest natural point is Møllehøj, at 170.86 meters.
 You cannot see any mountain in Denmark, only small hills.
 So, it is the best place for cycling, isn’t it?

 Because of the geography, Denmark is a perfect place for cycling.
 If you come to Copenhagen, you can see people bike everywhere.
 Danes love biking in every type of weather, even it’s rainy, windy or snowy.
-In Copenhagen, there are lines for bicycle only, and also traffic lights for bicycle.
+In Copenhagen, there are lines for bicycle only, and also traffic lights for bicycles.
 Bicycle thefts are very common in Copenhagen as well.
-So watch out!
+So, watch out!